In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 And just real quick, I got one little quick dig in this morning on Barack Obama.

-Uh we have a local sports talk radio show up here, and uh I call in calling in c last couple of days regarding the whole Brett Favre situation, and I've kind of been flip-flopping back and forth on it, and I started out my comment by saying, you know, I'm sorry to say, but I've been flip-flopping more than Barack Obama recently.
+And I started out my comment by saying, you know, I'm sorry to say, but I've been flip-flopping more than Barack Obama recently.

-And uh on Brett Favre?
+On Brett Favre?

 Yeah.

-Whether he should come back or not.
+Whether he should come back or not?

-First, I thought, you know what, let him go, let him do what he wants to do.
+Let him do what he wants to do.

 He's earned that right.

-I mean that's the Packers are in a no-win here.
+The Packers are in a no-win here.

 Well, absolutely.

-And you know, the best thing they can do is to say, hey, come on back.
+And, you know, the best thing they can do is to say, hey, come on back.

-You're gonna you're gonna you can't it's your job just like it was before, but gosh darn it, don't do this to us anymore.
+But gosh darn it, don't do this to us anymore.

-Well, you know, you can't play if a guy wants to play.
+Well, you know, you can't play.

 It's a free country.

-Anyway, I I would love to talk about this more, but we've got a uh another uh timeout here, windfall profit timeout, back with more after this, my friends.
+Anyway, I would love to talk about this more, but we've got another timeout here, Windfall Profit timeout.